StackExchange/dnscontrol/docs/_functions/domain/IGNORE_NAME.md

 The `foo CNAME` at the end of the message indicates the label name (`foo`) and the type of record (`CNAME`) that your dnsconfig.js file is trying to insert.

+You can override this error by adding the `IGNORE_NAME_DISABLE_SAFETY_CHECK` flag to the record.

+    TXT('vpn', "this thing", IGNORE_NAME_DISABLE_SAFETY_CHECK)

+Disabling this safety check creates two risks:

+1. Two owners (DNSControl and some other entity) toggling a record between two settings.
+2. The other owner wiping all records at this label, which won't be noticed until the next time dnscontrol is run.